Summer & Cinnamon

 Final Thoughts

-Soft & Fluffy Sourdough Cinnamon Roll Focaccia Bread
+• Soft & Fluffy Sourdough Cinnamon Roll Focaccia — the one that always gets asked about

-Freshly baked golden-brown sourdough pretzels with coarse sea salt on a cutting board.
+Golden brown sourdough soft pretzels topped with flaky sea salt on a wood cutting board.

 Summer Dempsey